tuvus/iowa-systems/README.md

 There are multiple buttons that allow customization of the simulation.
 Once you are done setting up the simulation click the "RunSimulation" button.

 The list in the middle shows what species and how many organisms will be spawned in the simulation.
+The first number in parenthesis shows the initial population of the species.
+The seccond number in parenthesis will apear in every species that has seeds and will show the starting seed populaion.

 To edit a species click on it, this will open a variant of the AddSpeciesPanel.
 To delete an individual species click the red "X" button beside it.